Julian calendar: Leap year error

 This would move the starting date back three years to 8 BC, and from the lunar synchronism back to 26 January (Julian).
 But since the corresponding Roman date in the inscription is 24 January, this must be according to the incorrect calendar which in 8 BC Augustus had ordered to be corrected by the omission of leap days.
 As the authors of the previous paper point out, with the correct four-year cycle being used in Egypt and the three-year cycle abolished in Rome, it is unlikely that Augustus would have ordered the three-year cycle to be introduced in Asia.

 Month names

 The Julian reform did not immediately cause the names of any months to be changed.
 The old intercalary month was abolished and replaced with a single intercalary day at the same point (i.e., five days before the end of February).
-January continued to be the first month of the year.